Measuring a hate speech spectrum with faceted Rasch item response theory and perspective-aware, explainable-by-design deep learning: Data

-Human reviewers were recruited from Amazon Mechanical Turk to complete our labeling instrument hosted on an external site.
-Each labeler was given 26 comments---6 reference set comments and 20 "original comments"---to label.
-Median time to complete the instrument was 49 minutes.
-Participants were compensated \$7 for their participation in our study, yielding a median pay rate of \$8.57 per hour.
-A manual review of the worker feedback on the task showed high satisfaction with the compensation for the task, and appreciation that the results would contribute to an understanding of social media conversations.
+Human reviewers were recruited from Amazon Mechanical Turk to complete our labeling instrument hosted on the Qualtrics survey platform between August 2, 2019 and September 10, 2019.
+Each annotator was given 26 comments---6 reference set comments and 20 "original comments"---to label.
+Participants were compensated \$7 and had a median completion time of 49 minutes, which resulted in a median pay rate of \$8.57 per hour.
+Study procedures were approved by the University of California, Berkeley Institutional Review Board.